 Since you will be living with a local host family, breakfast or dinners offer great opportunities to get to know them better and fully immerse yourself in their way of life.

 What are the aims and impact of this project?

 The aim of this project is to raise English levels in schools and give teachers more support in the classroom.

 According to the government, over 25% of Fiji’s population lives below the poverty line.
 Access to better quality education helps people have more employment opportunities.
 Unfortunately, this is not always available to everyone in Fiji.
-When you join our volunteer teaching programme in Fiji, you help us minimise the gap between those who have access to education and those who don’t.
+When you join our volunteer teaching program in Fiji, you help us minimize the gap between those who have access to education and those who don’t.

-In order to work towards our Teaching programme mission, we have set the following goals to achieve in the placements where we send our volunteers:
+In order to work towards our Teaching program mission, we have set the following goals to achieve in the placements where we send our volunteers:

 - Improve classroom support